Koko's Mac II: A Preliminary Report

 results have already been achieved.
 Through the voice-selection exercises,

-Koko was able to solve a complex conceptual problem presented to her in spoken
+Koko was able to solve a complex conceptual problem presented to her in

-English by a computer, without prior training or the aid of visual markers of
+English by a computer, without prior training or the aid of visual markers

 any kind.
 The accomplishment of this task illustrates that a gorilla has